Toni Martínez: Porto

 On 4 October 2020, Martínez joined Porto on a five-year contract.
 He won his first silverware on 23 December in the 2020 Supertaça Cândido de Oliveira, as a last-minute substitute in a 2–0 win over O Clássico rivals S.L.
 Benfica.

 Martínez scored his first Porto goal on 21 November in a 2–0 cup win at G.D.
 Fabril, opening the score with a bicycle kick; his first league goal was in a 3–0 home win over Moreirense F.C. on 3 January 2021.
 On 14 February, he dropped into the reserve team in Liga Portugal 2 for a 2–1 loss to visitors U.D.
 Oliveirense, in which he scored after five minutes.

 On 15 August 2021, Martínez scored both of Porto's goals in a 2–1 win on his return to Famalicão.
 He was sent off on 11 September in a 1–1 draw at Sporting CP for a foul on Sebastián Coates.
 On 17 February 2022, Martínez scored both goals of a 2–1 home win over S.S.
 Lazio in the UEFA Europa League last 32; he played more often in the continental tournament as manager Sérgio Conceição prioritised other players for the league.

 Alavés

 On 27 August 2024, Martínez returned to his home country after signing a four-year contract with Deportivo Alavés in the top tier.
+A day later, he scored a goal on his La Liga debut in a 2–1 away win over Real Sociedad.

+In the 2025–26 season, he achieved his personal best goalscoring record with 13 goals in La Liga, including the winner in a 1–0 away victory over Real Oviedo on the penultimate matchday, which secured his club's survival in the top flight.
+He concluded the season with 14 goals, finishing two goals short of winning the Zarra Trophy.